openstudioproject/openstudio_docs/api_v1/school_subscriptions_get.rst

     data (top level)(list)
         Subscriptions :sup:`1`

-1. The following data is provided for a subscription:
+1. The following data is provided for a subscription
 ------------------------------------------------------

     Classes